fertilisai/sapio-streamlit/README.md

 - Always available (no busy servers)
 - No login and connection timeout
 - More parameters to play with
-- Variables are stored locally in your browser
 - A fraction of the cost of ChatGPT Pro

 <!-- INSTALLATION -->